The Law School's Mission & History

 Western Michigan University Thomas M. Cooley Law School is a private, independent, non-profit, 501(c)(3) tax-exempt law school dedicated to teaching students the knowledge, skills, and ethics needed to succeed in both the law and its practice and to be valuable members of society.
 The Law School is affiliated with Western Michigan University, a major national research university enrolling more than 23,000 students from across the United States and 100 other countries.
 As an independent institution, the Law School is solely responsible for its academic program.

-Hon.
+Founded in 1972 by Hon.
 Thomas E. Brennan. and other Lansing-areas lawyers and judges, the school was named for Hon.
 Thomas McIntyre Cooley, one of the greatest jurists of the 19th century.
 Since its founding, the Law School has grown from a local law school and later a regional law school into what is now the seventh largest law school in the nation, attracting students from around the world.
 The Law School was founded in 1972 by a group of lawyers and judges led by then-Chief Justice of the Michigan Supreme Court.

 WMU-Cooley's legal education curriculum and program are designed to prepare its students for the practice of law through experienced-based teaching of the law and lawyering skills.
 Students learn to apply legal theory to situations they may encounter as practicing attorneys.
 As part of our Ethics, Service, and Professionalism Programs, students are also taught the professionalism principles adopted by the Law School community.

 WMU-Cooley is committed to providing a legal education to people from all walks of life and is proud of its diverse national and international student body where students can feel empowered knowing they were accepted through fair and objective admission policies, have the opportunity to learn the law.